Last Updated on March 1, 2021 by Shaun Snapp

-There is a major gap in the understanding of Fiori in the market because so few actually use Fiori.
+There is a major gap in understanding Fiori in the market because so few actually use Fiori.
 (This gets into the massive overestimation of the implementation numbers of S/4HANA — both On Premises and Cloud, which we covered in the articles How SAP Controls Perceptions with Customer Numbers, and A Study into S/4HANA Implementations).
-And those that know the reality of Fiori are not going to share this information because they want to make money off of consulting.
+Those who know the reality of Fiori are not going to share this information because they want to make money off consulting.

-We offer a Fiori analysis service for both SAP customers and for vendors that seek to compete with SAP, and this has lead to test Fiori.
-We have been testing Fiori in S/4HANA Cloud, to determine which parts of Fiori can be used for which activities.
+We offer a Fiori analysis service for both SAP customers and vendors seeking to compete with SAP, which has led to test Fiori.
+We have been testing Fiori in S/4HANA Cloud to determine which parts of Fiori can be used for which activities.
 This testing gets into timing Fiori in different tasks and checking for functionality access versus the same functionality in ECC.

-Because of our research, we can say with confidence that the way that SAP says that Fiori should and will be used is not how it will be used.
-Our confidence comes from the time we have put into testing Fiori and our background in testing a lot of applications.
+Because of our research, we can confidently say that the way SAP says that Fiori should and will be used is not how it will be used.
+Our confidence comes from the time we have put into testing Fiori and our background in testing many applications.
 The differences become more apparent through this comparative analysis (see other application analyses at the Maintainability, Usability, Functionality, and Implementability (MUFI) ratings).
-It is important to remember that none of the information that is provided about Fiori in the press is based upon evidence, and nearly every party that reports on Fiori has an undeclared financial connection to SAP.
+It is important to remember that none of the information provided about Fiori in the press is based upon evidence, and nearly every party that reports on Fiori has an undeclared financial connection to SAP.

-Listening to entities with biased financial is no way to find out what is true.
+Listening to entities with financial bias is no way to find out what is true.